 "These data help us understand how polar bears survive in the wild," said Amy Cutting, who oversees marine mammals at the Oregon Zoo and worked with Nora on the study.
 "As sea ice retreats, scientists and wildlife managers need to know how polar bears are responding."

 The new research reinforces the understanding that polar bears rely on a diet of fat-rich seals to survive in the energetically demanding Arctic.
 Though they typically hunt seals by walking on sea ice, as that ice melts they'll need to swim longer distances to find food.
 That in turn will use up more energy.

 "Our preliminary results suggest that increases in swimming rates would greatly increase energy expenditure," Pagano said.
 "This has implications for body condition, reproductive success and survival."

 The project — part of the U.S. Geological Survey's Changing Arctic Ecosystems research on the effects of climate change on polar bears — was a collaborative effort led by the USGS, the Oregon Zoo and the University of California, Santa Cruz.

 "There's a lot we need to learn about how climate change is affecting polar bears," Cutting said, "so it's rewarding to know we can offer conservation scientists a chance to study this threatened species in a new way."

-The Zoo has participated in a variety of conservation science collaborations with the USGS since 2012 (insert links to additional info here).
+The zoo has participated in a variety of conservation science collaborations with the USGS since 2012.
 Cutting envisions more contributions to conservation science once the zoo's new polar bear habitat opens in 2020.
 Polar Passage, currently under construction, is one of eight major projects made possible by the community-supported zoo bond measure passed in 2008.
 With five of these projects now complete, the final three — improved habitats for primates, rhinos and polar bears — are being managed as a single construction project to save construction costs and increase efficiency.